SkepticMystic/MathMap/Math Map Vault/Logic/Propositions.md

 Because propositions have to be *either* true or false, not both, the statement "This statement is false" cannot be a proposition, even though it does assert something.

-### Summary
+In summary, valid propositions must have the following properties:

-Valid propositions have the following properties:
+- Is a statement which asserts something.

-- Are statements which assert something.
+- Is not a command nor a question.
-- Cannot be a command nor a question.
+- Is either true or false.

-- Must be either true or false.
+---

 Next: [[Propositional Variables]]